andradecmatheus-zz/Project_03_Santander_Customer_Satisfaction/README.md

 1. Features informations:
    - The dataset has numeric and anonymous variables;

    - The target variable is TARGET column: &emsp;

-     - 0 stands for Satisfied Customers;
+     &emsp;- 0 stands for Satisfied Customers;

-     - 1 stands for Dissatisfied Customers.
+     &emsp;- 1 stands for Dissatisfied Customers.

 2. Datasets:
    - train.csv — the training dataset